QubitExplorer/Recommender-System/README.md

 10. Embeddings and Latent Features,
 11. Sequence-Based Similarity,
 12. Deep Collaborative Filtering with Embeddings (via Neural Networks),
 13. Transformer Models for Sequential Recommendations (e.g., BERT4Rec), and
+14. In life science application (some techniques used for DNA Sequencing to find the similarities, which clould also be leveraged for RC)
-14. Other Hybrid Approcahes.
+15. Other Hybrid Approches.

 Here, we will be leveraging RecBole libraries to explore various models and to develop more customizable one.
 Ref: https://recbole.io/